baasbox/docs/RestAPI/Admin/admin_database_management.rst

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
--  Code 404: file not present
+-  Code 404: file not found
--  Code 200: OK: the file is deleted correctly
+-  Code 200: OK: the file was correctly deleted

 Import database
 ---------------